300AB/Game-Notes/README.md

 # 🎮 Game-Notes

-A curated collection of game notes, tweaks, and references in `.md`, `.py`, `.txt`, and other formats — optimized for clarity, offline access, and speed.
+A curated collection of game notes, tweaks, and references in `.md`, `.py`, `.txt`, and other formats for clarity, offline access, and speed.

 ---